Topeka, Kansas: Religion

 Topeka is sometimes cited as the home of Pentecostalism, as it was the site of Charles Fox Parham's Bethel Bible College, where glossolalia was first claimed as the evidence of a spiritual experience referred to as the baptism of the Holy Spirit in 1901.
 It is also the home of Reverend Charles Sheldon, author of In His Steps, and was the site where the famous question "What would Jesus do?" originated in a sermon of Sheldon's at Central Congregational Church.

 The First Presbyterian Church in Topeka is one of the few churches in the U.S. to have its sanctuary completely decorated with Tiffany stained glass (another is St. Luke's United Methodist in Dubuque, Iowa; another is the Emmanuel Episcopal Church in Cumberland, Maryland).

 The Roman Catholic population is large, and the city is home to nine Roman Catholic parishes, five of which feature elementary schools.
 Grace Cathedral of the Episcopal Diocese of Kansas is a large Gothic Revival structure in the city.

 Topeka also has a claim in the history of the Baháʼí Faith in Kansas.
 Not only does the city have the oldest continuous Baháʼí community in Kansas (beginning in 1906), but the community also has roots to the first Baháʼí community in Kansas, in Enterprise, in 1897.
 This was the second Baháʼí community in the Western Hemisphere.

 Topeka is home of the Westboro Baptist Church, a hate group according to the Southern Poverty Law Center.
-The church has garnered worldwide media attention for picketing the funerals of U.S. servicemen and women for what church members claim as "necessary to combat the fight for equality for gays and lesbians."
-They have sometimes successfully raised lawsuits against the city of Topeka.
-Across the street from them is the Equality House, a pro-LGBT home where volunteers of Planting Peace can stay.
-It is painted in rainbow colors and serves as a home for social workers caring for the LGBT+ community, directly opposite the property of the homophobic Westboro Baptist Church.
+The homophobic church has garnered worldwide media attention for picketing the funerals of U.S. servicemen and women for what church members claim as "necessary to combat the fight for equality for gays and lesbians".
+They have sometimes successfully brought lawsuits against the city of Topeka.
+Directly across the street from them is the Equality House, a pro-LGBT home where volunteers of Planting Peace can stay.
+It is painted in rainbow colors and serves as a home for social workers caring for the LGBT+ community.